MikeWent/screenshot-sh/README.md

+# Unmaintained ⚠️

+This project was rewritten to Python: [prtscr-ultimate](https://github.com/MikeWent/prtscr-ultimate)

 # screenshot-sh

 This is a solutions to my main problem with KDE: spectate can not copy screensot to clipboard via hotkey.
 So I decided to use **scrot** + **xclip**